DocJohnThor/Timeline-1.0/README.md

 Fell free to take the code baseline and tune it in new branch V2.0, V3.0, etc..

 I think I’ve finished with the baseline.
 The next step, give a graphic and modern style to the timeline.
+Add transition and animation.

 To be continued..